omerlatif123/Envirocabs-milestone-project1/README.md

 •	W3Schools

 •	Bootstrap

 ### Acknowledgements

 •	Code Institute for giving me the know how to create my own website.

-•	The Slack community/ Mini Feb 20201 team on slack for all the feedback and help given to me.
+•	The Slack community/ Mini Feb 20201 team on slack for all the feedback and help given.
 Without the Slack community I may not have known about tools like unicorn revealer, which was mentioned by a team member.
 This helped solve my issue plus gave me a useful tool for the future.

 •	My mentor Seun for helping to guide me through my first project.